PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 **Warning:** Level 60 Garganacl knows Explosion.
 Don't try to auto-catch them unless you don't mind losing some.

+### Use 1st Move if Cannot Throw Ball:

+If you can't throw a ball because the opponent is semi-invulnerable, use the 1st move instead.
+Therefore, your first move should be non-damaging to avoid killing the wild Pokémon.

 ### Video Capture:

 Take a video of the encounter if the program detects a shiny.